kevinsgeo/next_chapter/README.md

 NextChapter offers an eco-friendly, budget-conscious solution for readers who want to access new books without buying them.
 It builds a community of trusted swappers and emphasizes sustainability while providing a personalized book recommendation experience.

 #### Target Audience:
-- Students looking to swap textbooks.
+- Students looking to swap textbooks
-- Avid readers wanting to trade fiction/non-fiction books.
+- Avid readers wanting to trade fiction/non-fiction books
-- Eco-conscious users who care about sustainability.
+- Eco-conscious users who care about sustainability
-- Local communities looking for a way to share resources.
+- Local communities looking for a way to share resources

 We will interact with these users to gather feedback throughout the development process, ensuring the app is user-friendly and meets their needs.